Carbon Ceramic Brakes Guide: What C/SiC Changes, and What It Doesn’t

 • Bedding: the controlled break-in that helps build a stable transfer layer.

-• Transfer layer: a thin pad film on the rotor that stabilizes friction and feel.
+• Transfer layer: a thin film of pad material on the rotor that steadies friction and feel.

-• Runout: rotor wobble as it spins; excessive runout can drive vibration and uneven transfer.
+• Runout: rotor wobble as it spins; too much of it drives vibration and uneven transfer.

-• Fade: reduced braking from overheated pads, fluid, or hardware beyond their temperature window.
+• Fade: weaker braking once the pads, fluid, or hardware overheat past their temperature window.

 What you are really buying